 (m) Limitation of Rate.
 Notwithstanding any provision to the contrary contained in this Agreement, in no event shall the Default Rate, Non-default Rate, or Termination Rate exceed the maximum non-usurious interest rate, if any, that at any time or from time to time may be contracted for, taken, reserved, charged, or received on the subject indebtedness under the law applicable to such party.

 (n) Existing Transactions.
-In the event that the parties have entered into Transactions prior to the date of this Agreement (collectively, the “Prior Transactions”), the parties agree that all such Prior Transactions shall constitute Transactions under and governed by this Agreement.
+In the event that the parties have entered into Transactions defined as Specified Transactions under Section 14 of this Agreement prior to the date of this Agreement (collectively, the “Prior Transactions”), the parties agree that all such Prior Transactions shall constitute Transactions under and governed by this Agreement.
 To the extent of any conflict between the terms and provisions of the Prior Transactions and the terms and provisions of this Agreement, the terms and provisions of this Agreement shall control.

 Part 6.
 Additional Provisions For Commodity Derivatives Transactions.